jawallace/CLarity/README.md

 # CLarity
-Project for EN.605.417.81 - Introduction to Computer Programming
+Project for EN.605.417.81 - Introduction to GPU Programming

 # Building